nickharder88/kob/README.md

 - Each court has two teams

 ### TODO
-- subs
-- injury
-- weighted combination
+- In elo, account for how good your partner is too
+- Add recency to elo score

 ### Database
 A JSON file containing relevant information